bluepirsook25/bluepirsook25/README.md

 # 💫 About Me:
-Detail-oriented Quality Assurance Tester with more than 2 years of experience in <br>manual and a bit automated testing for software and materials.
+Detail-oriented Quality Assurance Tester with more than 2 years of experience in <br>manual and selenium, playwright automateion testing for software and materials.
 Proficient in <br>Python, various testing frameworks, and project management tools like Jira <br>and Azure DevOps.
 Proven ability to enhance process efficiency, lead teams, <br>and ensure product quality through meticulous documentation and root cause <br>analysis.
 Seeking to apply technical and analytical skills to drive product

 ## 🌐 Socials: